EC528-Fall-2023/API-Observability/README.md

 - **Goal:** Develop machine learning-based anomaly detection and insights generation.
 - **Objective:** Automatically identify unusual patterns and provide actionable insights to address issues and opportunities.

+### Optional:

+#### Scalability and Performance

+- **Goal:** Create a scalable and high-performance observability system.
+- **Objective:** Ensure that the system can handle increasing data volumes and maintain responsiveness under heavy loads.

+#### Security and Compliance

+- **Goal:** Implement robust security measures and compliance with data privacy regulations.
+- **Objective:** Protect sensitive data, user privacy, and adhere to industry-specific compliance standards.

 #### Integration and Extensibility